lucafilippodangelo/CCI-stacks-and-queues/README.md

 Implement a class which implements a queue using two stacks

 SOLUTION:

-- having original stack "A" with newest elements, we need of a support stack called "B" with oldest element.
+Having original stack "A" with newest elements, we need of a support stack called "B" with oldest element.
-  A) perform swap at any peek, pop and then swap back
+  - perform swap at any peek, pop and then swap back
     - at any peek, pop we pop everything from "A" to "B" perform the peek, pop operation in  "B" and then pop back to "A"
-  B) Perform swap only when needed (better because we move elements only when "B" gets empty, it's a kind of lazy approach)
+  - Perform swap only when needed (better because we move elements only when "B" gets empty, it's a kind of lazy approach)
     - at any push, pop, pick we try to reverse elements from "A" to "B" if "B" empty
     - we perform push in "A" and pop in "B".